-Maria Karafilis, “The Jewish Ghetto in Mary Antin and her Contemporaries,” American Literary Realism, Winter 2010 (42)2: 129-150; “The Traumatic Sublime and American Democracy.”
+Maria Karafilis, “American Racial Dystopia: Expansion and Extinction in Poe and Hawthorne,” forthcoming in Poe Studies in 2015; “The Jewish Ghetto in Mary Antin and her Contemporaries,” American Literary Realism, Winter 2010 (42)2: 129-150; “The Traumatic Sublime and American Democracy.”
 American Studies Association, Washington DC, November 2005; “Trauma, Race, and the Unassimilated.”
 American Studies Association, Hartford, CT, October 2003.

 Lauri Ramey, “Border Crossing with the Slave Songs.”
 In Slave Songs and the Birth of African American Poetry (Palgrave Macmillan, 2008); L. Ramey, editor, The Heritage Series of Black Poetry, 1962-1975: A Research Compendium (Ashgate, 2008).

 Bidhan Roy, “That Other Ocean’: Buddhist Modernism and Christopher Isherwood’s A Single Man” In Lawrence Normand and Alison Winch (Eds.)
 Encountering Buddhism (New York: Bloomsbury Press, 2013).